Azure/azure-sdk-for-java/sdk/management/docs/DESIGN.md

 ### Lazy resource creation

-Azure resource provision occurs when method verb `create` or `update` is called.
+Azure resource provision occurs when method verb `create` or `apply` is called.

 Without calling `create`, the resource is a `Creatable<T>` instance, which can be provided to another resource as [dependent resource][sample_creatable_dependency], or be used in [batch creation][sample_creatable_batch].